Email Us

 PON Power MeterSpecial filtering, multi-wavelength testingPassive Optical Network installation and maintenance

 When choosing an optical power meter, the first step is to clarify measurement needs.
 If you primarily engage in outdoor fiber wiring or network maintenance, a handheld optical power meter is the best choice.
 These usually have drop-proof and dust-proof characteristics, long battery life, and easy operation.
-Boyuan Technology's BIM series handheld power meters are specifically optimized for such applications.
+Brolight's BIM series handheld power meters are specifically optimized for such applications.
 In laboratory or manufacturing environments, accuracy and stability are the primary considerations.
 Benchtop optical power meters provide higher measurement accuracy (usually within ±0.2dB), support a wider power measurement range (from -90dBm to +10dBm), and have advanced features like data storage and automatic reporting.
 Budget is also an important consideration.
 Basic handheld power meters may only cost a few thousand yuan, whereas high-precision benchtop devices can reach tens of thousands.
 It is recommended to prioritize measurement accuracy, reliability, and after-sales support within the budget, rather than simply pursuing low prices.
 Additionally, be sure to choose a model compatible with existing fiber connectors.
 Otherwise, additional adapters may be required.

 Conclusion